RTmtfiallos/IDS-AKS-Accelerator/README.md

 # IDS AKS Accelerator

-It can be extremely challenging to design and deploy a Kubernetes cluster that is Enterprise ready.
+It can be extremel y challenging to design and deploy a Kubernetes cluster that is Enterprise ready.
 You have to deal with complex ARM Templates, syntax errors, and potentially hundreds of parameters.
 The entire deployment can fail if one of them is wrong, leaving partially deployed resources to clean up.
 Time is wasted, leading to frustration.

 ## How Randstad helped ACME LLC